Best time to visit Cyprus

 Christmas

 (Dec 25).
 Although never as important as Easter in the Greek Orthodox Church, Christmas is increasingly celebrated as in the rest of Europe with church services and feasting.
-Children go from door to door, singing the traditional “Kalanda” Christmas songs in return for small sums of money, and special Christmas sweets (such as kourabiedes and melomakarona) are eaten.
+Children go from door to door, singing the traditional “Kalanda” Christmas songs in return for small sums of money, and special Christmas candy (such as kourabiedes and melomakarona) are eaten.

 New Year’s Day